saidineshpola/job-search-gmail-mcp/README.md

-# Enhanced Gmail MCP Server
+# Enhanced TheirStack Gmail MCP Server

-A powerful and feature-rich Model Context Protocol (MCP) server for Gmail integration, written in Python.
-This server enables AI assistants like Claude to interact with Gmail through natural language, providing comprehensive email management capabilities.
+A powerful Model Context Protocol (MCP) server that combines Gmail integration with TheirStack job search capabilities, written in Python.
+This server enables AI assistants like Claude to search for jobs and manage email communications for your job search through natural language interaction.

 ## 🌟 Key Features

+### 💼 Job Search and Analysis
+- Search for jobs across multiple platforms via TheirStack API
+- Filter jobs by location, experience level, and skills
+- Get detailed job descriptions and requirements
+- Track application status and responses
+- Receive automated daily job alerts
+- Generate job search analytics and progress reports

-### 📧 Complete Email Management
+### 📧 Smart Email Management for Job Search
 - Send emails with customizable subject, content, and recipients
 - Read and retrieve email content with full metadata
 - Move emails to trash with confirmation